Dental Emergency Brisbane | Take Action Fast

 Dental crowns can be made from ceramic, metal, or porcelain fused to metal.
 While metal crowns offer the strongest restoration, porcelain tooth-coloured crowns are nearly identical to your original teeth, for the most natural looking restoration.
 A consultation with the Australia Dental team will help us determine the best option for restoring your damaged tooth.

 From a young age, we are taught to look after our teeth, brush them well, have regular check-ups and always visit a dentist to seek the right advice.
 But dental emergencies can arise out of nowhere.
 It’s good to know that Australia Dental offer emergency dentist Brisbane patient care to look after our patients when you need us most.
-A quick call to the Clontarf dental practice on (07) 3284 7112 or the Burpengary practice on (07) 3888 9125, 6 days a week, will give you peace of mind and a priority appointment if needed.
+A quick call to the Australia Dental Clontarf Dentist practice on (07) 3284 7112, open 6 days a week, will give you peace of mind and a priority appointment if needed.

 When you need an emergency dentist Brisbane, contact Australia Dental straight away.
 The friendly team are always available to take your call and work to solve your pain and tooth damage fast!